Sakher El Materi: Biography

 El Materi was born on 2 December 1981 in Tunis into a family of Turkish origin.
 In 1973, his father, Moncef El Materi, founded El Adwya one of Tunisia's largest private pharmaceutical companies.
 El Materi's uncle, Mahmoud El Materi, was known for his involvement in the fight for the Tunisian independence and for being one of the co-founders of the Neo Destour political party with the first President of Tunisia, Habib Bourguiba.

 After obtaining a Management certificate in Brussels, Sakher El Materi joined his father's company Adwya.
 Shortly afterwards he married Nesrine, the youngest daughter of President Zine El Abidine Ben Ali.
+The couple divorced in 2017.

 In 2006, El Materi acquired 40% of Nestlé Tunisie through his company, Princesse Holdings, in a transaction that bypassed Nestlé’s preemption rights.
 The deal, facilitated through the sale of public shares at nominal value, was not coordinated with Nestlé.
 In 2009, Nestlé repurchased the shares at a higher price.
 During this period, El Materi’s father, Moncef, served as chairman of the Tunisian subsidiary’s board.
 He stepped down in 2011, following international sanctions targeting individuals linked to the former regime.

 The Tunisian Revolution in early 2011 pushed out the President of Tunisia and all his family members.
 Interpol issued a global alert to arrest Ben Ali and his relatives, including Sakher.